 weX: Claudia, thanks for meeting with me.
 First of all, congratulations for the one-year anniversary of being managing director at weXelerate.

 weX: What do you like about your job as managing director at weXelerate?

 Claudia: The most interesting part is this “openess-idea”.
 People coming to our hub just feel that we work differently.
 We are open and open-minded as well as innovative and dynamic.
 To put it in one word, we are and work startup-like.
 I really love working in general.
 It is fulfilling and fun and I am proud to be part of the accelerator.
 Working in the hub means working in a kind of creative chaos with little structure.
 You have to like that kind of non-structure to appreciate the hub.

 weX: What are the biggest challenges?

 Claudia: I think keeping the hub and the way we work open and innovative is the most challenging part of my job.
 What I love the most is to turn challenges into something positive.
 It might be hard to see at first, but there is always something positive in every challenging situation.
 Think positively, focus and turn a challenge into something motivating.
 What is also a great difference to other office buildings is that we are free to shape it the way we like.
 Of course the physical structure of the building has to be taken into consideration, but apart from that we are free to create spaces as we like.
 Everyone can bring in new ideas.
-There are many interesting new ways of work such as using Nook Pods.
 We had a few of them for a trial period for four weeks and are now thinking of buying some of them as the feedback from the employees and tenants was really great.

 weX: What are your key-learnings after one year in the hub?